jfhbuist/hello-world-package/README.md

 coverage report
 ```

-If not developing, but just using the package, just do:
+If not developing, but only using the package, just do:
 ```
 pip install .
 python -m hello_world_package